061322-Capstone-Social-Media-Project/social-media-backend/setup.md

 - To simplify the deployment we used two Jenkins jobs.
 One for the backend and another for the frontend.
 - The only difference between both jobs besides the plugin mentioned above is the GitHub repository they are pointing too and the webhook.
-- The external Jenkins link above also goes over how to set up an AWS EC2 instance.
+- This [guide](https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/) also goes over how to set up an AWS EC2 instance.